tryterra/TerraSamsung/README.md

 Upon initializaion, the Terra class will automatically connect to Terra and start pushing Body, Daily and Sleep data every 8 hours, while activity data every 20 minutes (the default according to our [documentation](https://docs.tryterra.co/integrations).

-If you wish to customize this timer, you can set it by passing the parameter `bodySleepDailyTimer` and `activityTimer`in milliseconds to the Terra class upon initialization.
+If you wish to customize this timer, you can set it by passing the parameters `bodyTimer`, `nutritionTimer`, `dailyTimer`, `sleepTimer`, and `activityTimer`in milliseconds to the Terra class upon initialization. **Make sure these values are divisible by 60000 (1 minute)**.
+Please refer to the demo application for example.

 ## Manual Query